|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

 Never been to Belgium.
 But an email colleague, Francois de Boer, lives there, and sent me these photos.
 Thanks, Francois!

-Never been to Holland.
-But two email correspondents, Gerard Mulder and Charles van Langeveld, have sent me these photos.
+I had not travelled to Holland until recently.
+In the meantime, two email correspondents, Gerard Mulder and Charles van Langeveld, sent me a few photos, included here.
 Thanks, guys!

 There is a romance about French railways, je ne sais quois.
 Whether it is the romance of the country, the people, the language ...
 Chemin de Fer and Society Nationale de Chemin de Fer have a Gallic ethos to them that reeks just as much of Les Gaulois as the Marseilles docklands.